-First presented almost seven years ago during the Basel 2003 trade show, the movement also sports a second time-zone (aka GMT) complication using an extra central hand to tell time in a 24-hour military style.
+First presented almost seven years ago during the Basel 2003 trade show, the movement also sports a second time-zone (aka GMT) complication using an extra central hand to tell the time in a 24-hour military style.

 This natural-born chronograph movement allows for a standard tri-compax dial layout with counters for 60 seconds (9 o’clock,) 30 minutes (12 o’clock,) and 12 hours (6 o’clock,) as well as a small date window at 3 o’clock.

 The new Longines GrandeVitesse Chronograph 24h is presented in two versions.

 One of them sports a black dial, black bezel with the usual tachymeter scale and a pair of fluted chronograph push-pieces.
 The other has a less interesting silver-toned dial and a polished steel bezel but has a bright-crimson insert in the chronograph’s “start” button, which is placed at 2 o’clock.

 Frankly, I better like the one in black.

 Although using standard dial layout, the GrandeVitesse Chronograph 24h is pleasant to look at and, being in the same style with the rest of the GrandVitesse line, looks like a nice entry-level chronograph for those only beginning their journey with the whole universe of fine watches.

 As I have already mentioned, the GrandeVitesse Chronograph 24h is offered at a recommended street price of just over €2000, which makes it a nice choice for a person looking for a reliable and accurate chronograph with second time-zone display that also happens to offer good “value for money” ratio and has a good potential to keep its resale value in the medium-term perspective.